nga-pham/booking-website/src/docs/spec-design-booking-website.md

   - Star rating: range to choose minimum star rating
   - District: checkbox to choose available districts

-* The options are on the right, which are a list of shops, each with basic information, the same as in hero section.
+* The options are on the right, which are a list of shops, filtered by "search" and "filter", each with basic information, the same as in hero section.

 User then can look at each shop, see if shop is a match, choose it to see details (redirect to detail page).
 Or a button "Book now" to book directly.

-When user clicks button "View detail", the system will redirect to detail page with booking section.
+When user clicks button "View detail", the system will redirect to detail page.

 ### 5. Detail page
+The page gets id of the shop passed from "Result page". "id" is the index of shop in partners.json.
+If the shop is not found, show a simple message: Shop not found.
+And button / link to come back.
-The page consists of: header, footer and main section.
+Else: The page consists of: header, footer and main section.

 In main section:
 * First, user can see a breadcrumbs: current page location within a navigational hierarchy (Home -> Vendors -> [name of vendor])